xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rflash.1.rst

-6. To update the firmware on IBM Power S822LC for Big Data machine specify the node name and the file path of the data directory containing pUpdate utility and BMC and/or PNOR update files:
+6. To update the firmware on IBM Power S822LC for Big Data machine specify the node name and the file path of the data directory containing pUpdate utility, both BMC and PNOR update files:

  .. code-block:: perl